Did You Suffer Complications from an IVC Filter Implant?

 IVC Filter Lawsuits

-More than 750 lawsuits have been filed against the manufacturers for poor design, and failure to warn the public about the risks associated with their products.
-If you or someone you love have received an IVC filter and experienced complications during removal or while it was in place, you may be entitled to collect compensation for your suffering, as well as any additional medical costs or lost wages that resulted from the complications.
+Lawsuits have been filed against the manufacturers for poor design, and failure to warn the public about the risks associated with their products.
+If you or someone you love have received an IVC filter and/or experienced complications during removal or while it was in place, you may be entitled to collect compensation for your suffering, as well as any additional medical costs or lost wages that resulted from the complications.

 Based in Pennsylvania, our firm has helped clients from all over the U.S. Munley Law has spent more than 55 years building a national reputation as one of the best personal injury law firms in the country.
 We have been named among the nation’s Best Law Firms (U.S. News and World Report), Best Lawyers in America (Best Lawyers), and Pennsylvania Super Lawyers (Pennsylvania Magazine).
 Our dedicated attorneys rank among the Top 100 Trial Lawyers in the state (National Trial Lawyers) and belong to the Million Dollar Advocates Forum.
 For more information about our legal team, check out our attorney profiles, verdicts and settlements, or real testimonies from our past clients.

 To learn more, contact Munley Law for a free consultation.
 We will review the details of your situation and help you determine what to do next.
 Email, chat, or call our office at (855) 866-5529.